exercism/v3/languages/fsharp/exercises/concept/records/.docs/instructions.md

 In this exercise you're a big sports fan and you've just discovered a passion for NBA basketball.
-Being new to NBA basketbal, you're doing a deep dive into NBA history, keeping track of teams, coaches, their win/loss records and comparing them against each other.
+Being new to NBA basketball, you're doing a deep dive into NBA history, keeping track of teams, coaches, their win/loss records and comparing them against each other.

 As you don't yet have a favorite team, you'll also be developing an algorithm to figure out whether to root for a particular team.